Clarification

 Post Tender Negotiation (PTN) should not be confused with 'tender' or 'bid clarification'.

-Tender clarification is contact between the Procurement Officer and the tenderer(s) to clarify aspects of the tender which are ambiguous or irregular.
+Tender clarification is contact between the buyers and the bidder(s) to clarify aspects of the tender which are ambiguous or irregular.

 The potential areas for negotiation will differ for every contract but typical topics might be: